See the interview section for updated interview dates!

 • The team problem solving exercise

-• A brief informational session on some key features of our Pharm.D. program as well as pertinent financial aid information.
+• An informational browsing session on some key features of our Pharm.D. program, housing, as well as pertinent financial aid information.